In fact, there are three book sales killers, which will either drive potential book buyers away. Or worse, fail to gain their attention.

 The other reason to have a professionally designed cover is that the image has to work in many sizes and particularly as a thumbnail image.

-So as not to embarrass anyone by taking book covers from Amazon to show as examples, I will totally embarrass myself here by showing you an example of how I learned my lesson, from at first using a disastrous homemade cover or two, through to finally being sensible and getting a professional cover designed for one of my books.
+I will totally embarrass myself here by showing you an example of how I learned my lesson.
+From at first using a disastrous homemade cover or two, through to finally being sensible and getting a professional cover designed for one of my books.

 Do you see the problems with the first two covers that I designed myself?
 Okay, you can stop laughing now.